salalaslam/learn-react/GUIDEBOOK.md

 37. Naming Conventions

     - Consistent naming improves code readability and maintainability.
-Follow these naming conventions for variables, functions, and components:
+Follow these naming conventions for variables, functions, and components.

     **Variables and Constants**